zyjopensource/geepafs/README.md

 - Select the correct GPU type by editing the `MACHINE =` line.
 - Run with default settings by the command `sudo python dvfsPython.py Assure 90`.
 The last number 90 represents the performance constraint 90%.
 Root privileges are necessary in applying frequency tuning.
 - Require install DCGM and pynvml.
 By default, the DcgmReader class of DCGM is installed in `/usr/local/dcgm/bindings/python3/`.
 If installed to another place, that path should be added using `sys.path.append()` function like our example.
-- Python 3 is preferred, and Python 2 may not work.
-Note: executing with `sudo python` may lead to a different version than `python`.
+- Note: Python 3 is preferred, and Python 2 may not work.
+- Important Note: executing with `sudo python` may lead to a different version than `python`.
 You can use the full path `sudo /path/to/your/python` to avoid that issue.

 ## Launch Experiments